+Current California State University current policy requires Cal Poly to reduce per capita landfill disposal by 80 percent compared to a 2013 baseline.
+System-wide partnerships with suppliers are supporting the purchase of recycled products or reusable/refillable products to additionally reduce materials being sent to landfills.
 As part of the ongoing effort to make Cal Poly a more sustainable campus, a Zero Waste Pilot Program is being implemented at several locations around campus.
 Cal Poly operates an integrated waste management program that includes source use reduction, recycling, composting of food waste, green waste, and manure, resale of scrap metal and surplus equipment, and zero waste event catering.
-Cal Poly contracts with San Luis Garbage for collection of solid waste and recycling.
+Cal Poly contracts with San Luis Garbage for collection of solid waste, recycling, and compost.
 Recycling containers are provided to faculty, staff, and students by Facilities Management and Development, and collection is performed by Custodial Services and the campus Recycling Coordinator.